Stories have the power to inspire, educate, and build a devoted audience. And if anyone’s figured out storytelling, it’s the entertainment industry.

 Grant Willsea, director of creative development & production, Fullscreen Media

 Grant Willsea is a creative professional with more than nine years of experience in the entertainment industry.
 He has diverse expertise developed through working on everything from feature films with A-list talent to YouTube videos with children's toys.
 At Fullscreen, a social content company that works with both talent and brands, he drives the creative process from development through launch.
 Additionally, Grant is corporate board vice president for HOBY California, a nonprofit organization dedicated to inspiring youth to a life dedicated to leadership, service, and innovation.

 mStoner Conference Attendee

 Working from home?
-Registrants will receive the entire conference on demand on April 22, 2020.
+Registrants will receive the entire conference on demand upon purchase.
 With your unique password, your team can access the conference landing page anywhere and on any device.